MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.txt

  - log <text> : display some text in the console (useful for scripts)
  - set varname=value : set a value which can be used as %varname% in further commands
  - wait <time> : wait X ticks (10 ticks = ~1 second.
 Only for scripts)
+ - move : used for moving when terrain and movements feature is enabled
  - help : show command help.
 Tip: Use "/send /help" for server help

 [account] is an account alias defined in accounts file, read more below.